Woman writing in planner

 Take a moment to review your administrative processes and discover where you might have excessive paperwork, duplicate work, and bottlenecks that are slowing down productivity.
 From accounts payables to billing to project management to customer data entry, look for ways to save time by streamlining tasks.

-Rather than discover you’ve dropped the ball, check to make sure all your t’s are crossed and I’s are dotted now regarding your business compliance responsibilities.
-If required, have you filed your initial and/or annual report and complied with your business license and permit obligations?
+Rather than discover you’ve dropped the ball, check to make sure all your t’s are crossed and i’s are dotted now regarding your business compliance responsibilities.
+If required, have you filed your annual report and renewed your business license and permit obligations?

 Corporate compliance services like those from CorpNet can help you ensure you’re up to date and won’t be hit with penalties.
 Best of all, when the New Year begins, you’ll be able to focus on activities that will drive revenue rather than put out fires.